-The Iberian Peninsula is the home of present day Spain.
+The Iberian Peninsula is the home of present-day Spain.
 This geographically rich area, with mountains, beaches, and plains has been conquered many times over throughout history.
-One of empires that revolutionized the infrastructure of the area was none other than the infamous Roman Empire.
+One of the empires that revolutionized the infrastructure of the area was none other than the infamous Roman Empire.

 They brought their engineering feats of knowledge, language, culture, and political systems to the Iberian Peninsula.
 Thousands of years later, many of their most astounding ancient monuments in Spain are still standing, thanks to the amazing craftsmanship of the Romans.

 With the 600 years they spent occupying the region, called Hispania at the time, from 218 BC to AD 409, the Romans irreversibly changed Spain.
 Read more to learn about the best Roman structures in Spain as well as their cultural mark on the region.

 The Romans were one of the advanced civilizations during antiquity.
 They made discoveries in agriculture, engineering, architecture, warfare and more before other civilizations in Europe.
 This is why they were unstoppable at their peak.

 They brought this knowledge and education to the Iberian Peninsula and helped it thrive.
 After they invaded and occupied cities, they made improvements to their infrastructure.
 They brought their irrigation techniques to the city that greatly increased the harvests of wine, wheat, and olives.

 The Romans knew the rich soil of Iberia could help their civilization grow.
 To make transportation and exporting easier, they constructed 34 major roads that spanned more than 20,000 kilometers.
 This remained the best roads in the area for more than a thousand years.

 Spanish is a Romance language, based from Latin which the Romans brought to the region.
 Spanish, Portuguese, and every regional language of Spain (except for Basque) has Latin roots.